 Tip 7: Create Solutions for Time Poor Parents

 Some parents are time poor.
 Try to be as accommodating as possible when it comes to visits and offer a variety of options to parents.
 If you’re lucky enough to have a bigger marketing budget and are looking to showcase your school before parents even step through the door, then you might want to consider a 360° virtual tour.
 Both Abingdon School and Bryanston have great examples of these.

 Visitor feedback is key.
 Getting first-hand accounts of what your prospects think about your event is crucial in improving future events.
 If you accept registration for the event via an online platform like Eventbrite, it’s easy to send out forms afterwards.
 Alternatively, you can also hand out forms or have iPads at the event itself.
 Finally, having parents sign up for the event through your own website will give you access to extremely useful analytics that you can use to your advantage, so try and capture as much data as you can without putting them off.

 Following up on leads is an important, yet delicate process.
 Too much and you’ll turn them off… too little and they’ll forget about you.
 If you’ve been given the privilege of staying in contact with a prospect, use that to your advantage.
 Keep them up to date with the school’s achievements, relevant developments etc. One to two times per term is a good frequency, scaling up when your signup deadline is approaching.

-As a school marketer, the open day is a landmark fixture in your calendar.
+As a school marketer, the open day in school is a landmark fixture in your calendar.
 A lot hinges on this event, so it’s important that you do all you can to make it a success.

-If you’d like to discuss your school’s open day in more detail, why not book a free 30 minute strategy call at a time to suit you below.
+If you’d like to discuss your school’s open day marketing in more detail, why not book a free 30 minute strategy call at a time to suit you below.